Azure/azure-rest-api-specs/specification/network/resource-manager/readme.md

     from: virtualNetwork.json
     reason: name, id and type properties are inherited from the upper level
   - suppress: RequiredPropertiesMissingInResourceModel
+    from: virtualWan.json
+    reason: name, id and type properties are inherited from the upper level
+  - suppress: RequiredPropertiesMissingInResourceModel
     from: virtualNetworkGateway.json
     reason: name, id and type properties are inherited from the upper level
   - suppress: TrackedResourceListByImmediateParent